Financial Support Package

 As COVID-19 continues to impact us through 2020, we’ve made the decision to not increase our fees for 2021.
 We understand the financial pressures all our students are currently facing are not short-term and we hope this decision allows our students assurance in studying with KBS into the new year and until the beginning of 2022.

-For Trimester 2, 2020, we will waive key administrative fees for re-enrolling students including the Recognition of Prior Learning Fee ($260) and the Assessment Re-mark Fee ($250).
-Click here for Terms and Conditions.
+For Trimester 3, 2020, we will continue to waive key administrative fees for re-enrolling students including the Recognition of Prior Learning Fee ($260) and the Assessment Re-mark Fee ($250).
+Click on the heading for Terms and Conditions.

-Beyond the financial support measures Kaplan Business School is offering, there are a number of state and federal government authorities, along with a wide range of community-based organisations, offer extensive financial assistance and support.
-We’ve collated these here to make them easy for you to access.
+Beyond the financial support measures Kaplan Business School is offering, there are a number of state and federal government authorities, along with a wide range of community-based organisations, offering extensive financial assistance and support.
+We’ve collated these to make them easy for you to access.
 We will keep this list updated regularly.
 Please note, all external websites and services are subject to change.
 Click on the heading for more details.

 Q: I need some financial assistance now.
 How can KBS help me?

 A: The Financial Support Package has been designed to ensure there is help for every KBS student.
 The main reason we explored the possibility of a Temporary Tuition Relief credit is that we understand school fees are a major cost for international students in Australia.
 We also encourage students to explore all the necessary external options of financial aid and support, offered nationally and by state.
 See a full list of these here, which we endeavour to keep up to date.

 Q: Do I have to apply for the Temporary Tuition Relief?

-A: No. Almost all students will automatically get this credited to their account when they enrol in subjects for Trimester 2, 2020.
+A: No. Eligible students will automatically get this credited to their account before they enrol in a full-time study load for Trimester 3, 2020.